 06 of 08

 Sherwin-Williams' Window Pane walks the color line between blue and green, but it veers toward green.
 This is a soft, muted green that is the ultimate soothing paint color.
 Since we associate green with nature and the outdoors, it has an open and calming quality.
 Paired with creamy white trim and accessories, Window Pane would be equally pretty with dark or light wood furnishings and flooring.

 07 of 08

 Agreeable Gray is, indeed, quite agreeable.
-This versatile greige (gray plus beige) can take a starring role in your bedroom retreat makeover, or it can play a supporting role in your favorite brighter colors.
-The beauty of greige in a soothing palette is the awesome mix of cool (gray) and warm (beige.)
+This versatile greige can take a starring role in your bedroom retreat makeover, or it can play a supporting role in your favorite brighter colors.
+The beauty of greige in a soothing palette is the awesome mix of cool (gray) and warm (beige).
 This dual personality allows greige paint colors to coordinate with ease, creating a harmonious color space.
 This is one of Sherwin-Williams' most popular paint colors thanks to its versatility.

 08 of 08

 For a romantic look, Starry Night's gray with lavender undertones is just right.
 There is just enough color to make this gray paint color a soothing backdrop for relaxation and sleep.
-The slight undertone keeps the gray in Starry Night from appearing too cold on your walls.
+The slight lavender undertones keep the gray in Starry Night from appearing too cold on your walls.
 Gray paints with purplish undertones are often paired with chartreuse as the accent color in a bedroom—think of situating a modern chartreuse sofa or chair against warm gray walls.